pytagus/SimpleMindmap/README.md

 - **Copy/Cut/Paste**: Use standard keyboard shortcuts to manipulate nodes.
 - **Auto-save**: Your work is automatically saved in local storage.
 - **Export/Import**: Save your mind map to a file and restore it later.
+- **Color Changing**: Modify the background color of selected nodes.
+- **Add Node with Text**: Create a new node with text from the clipboard.
+- **Connection Deletion**: Remove individual connections between nodes.

 ## Usage